cliff-cheng/Train-Case-Study-Day-4/README.md

-Now if we compare the total of track from 1860 to 2019.
+Now we can compare the total of track from 1860 to 2019.
 1860 was chosen because it had a better dataset to compare to then anytime before that.

 Figure 2.